 California’s big cities get plenty of love, but it’s a huge state with hundreds of miles of coastline; so, what about other, not world famous living areas?
 Coastal fishing villages pepper the state’s northernmost beaches, with quiet towns nestled into central mountains and valleys.

 Communities close to major cities (such as Los Angeles, San Francisco and San Diego) tend toward the upscale or the impoverished, but the majority of California is made up of smaller, humbler towns that combine the beautiful outdoors with a friendly neighborhood feel.
-Learn about fifteen standouts on the California Energy Commission’s list of towns with fewer than 20,000 people.
+Learn about these 21 standouts that will wow you no matter when you come to visit them.

 Arcata is home to Humboldt State University; the college’s hilly, laid-back campus is technically part of California State University, but HSU feels like its own, mellow universe, and so does Arcata.
-It’s the rare college town that’s also very safe, family-friendly and wholesome; according to the relocation tool Find Your Spot, the whole town is known to gather together to watch the Humboldt Crabs, Arcata’s very own minor league baseball team.
+It’s the rare college town that’s also very safe, family-friendly and wholesome.
+For instance, the whole town is known to gather together to watch the Humboldt Crabs, Arcata’s very own minor league baseball team.

-According to Frommer’s, part of Arcata’s appeal lies in its diverse and scenic ecosystem, which includes a redwood forest and a marshland full of birds, as well as its mild-to-cool temperatures and quaint downtown square.
-Arcata even placed sixth on Hardie House’s annual list of America’s “Ten Most Enlightened Towns”; the literary publication called it a walkable and green town.
+Part of Arcata’s appeal lies in its diverse and scenic ecosystem, which includes a redwood forest and a marshland full of birds, as well as its mild-to-cool temperatures and quaint downtown square.
+Arcata even placed sixth on Hardie House’s annual list of America’s “Ten Most Enlightened Towns.